 We have a question, is it still a drone if you are inside of it?
 Doesn’t that just make it a helicopter?
 Semantics aside, there is no doubt that passenger drones are coming.
 We’ve heard of drone taxi services in theory, now let’s see who’s building a flying pod for you.

-The big race at this stage of the game is to be the first to market. eHang was supposed to be one of the first, flying in Dubai, but legal and safety testing have delayed the ambitious start date.
-This means that the race is still on – let’s see the contenders.
+The big race at this stage of the game is to be the first to market. eHang was supposed to be one of the first, flying in Dubai, but legal and safety testing have delayed that ambitious start date back in 2018.
+This means that the race is still on – let’s see some contenders.

 As you might imagine, there is a lot more to a passenger drone than just making a large scale version of the toys we fly at home.
 If nothing else, the size of the craft will exceed the maximum 55 lb legal limit for unlicensed craft to fly in the U.S.

 At this size, and once hauling a passenger, the drone becomes, for all intents, a normal aircraft.
 This designation requires a different level of radios and sensors on-board, and, technically, a trained pilot at the helm.

 These next few stages of legal obstacles will be interesting, as manufacturers seek to put autonomous drones into the air.
 These drones will just happen to have a, presumably, untrained passenger.
 Sounds like a safety nightmare, but it’s not as bad as you might think.

 The systems to operate autonomous vehicles at this level of commercial application are vastly different than the interference accepting systems for our hobby drones.
 Don’t get me wrong, the basics of most modern hobby drone obstacle avoidance and self navigation are up to the task, it’s the bigger picture we’re talking about.